Lifting representations of finite reductive groups I: Semisimple conjugacy classes: Finite-group actions on reductive groups

-On the other hand, suppose that the map $\abmap{\Gamma}{S_m}$ is trivial.
-Thus, $\Gamma$ preserves each factor $\tilde{M}_j$.
-Since $\Gamma$ is simple, and since $\Gamma$ commutes with the (transitive) image of $\Gal(k)$ in $S_m$, it either consists of inner automorphisms or it is isomorphic to a subgroup of $\prod \Gamma_j$, where each $\Gamma_j$ now denotes the symmetry group of the absolute Dynkin diagram of $\tilde{M}_j$.
-It will be enough to show that $\Gamma$ is solvable, since then it must be cyclic.
-In this case, (a) and (b) follow from Lemma~\ref{lem:steinberg} and Lemma~\ref{lem:rational}, and (\ref{item:roots}) follows from Remark~\ref{rem:ctr-doesnt-matter} and the description of the root groups of $G$ in~\cite{steinberg:endomorphisms}*{\S8.2(2$''''$)}.
+Since $\Gamma$ is simple, it either consists of inner automorphisms (in which case it embeds in an isogenous image of $\tilde{T}_\bullet$), or it embeds in the symmetry group of the Dynkin diagram of $\tilde{G}$.
+In each case, $\Gamma$ is solvable, and thus cyclic.
+Thus, (\ref{item:G-reductive}) and (\ref{item:BT-Borus}) follow from Lemma~\ref{lem:steinberg} and Lemma~\ref{lem:rational}, and (\ref{item:roots}) follows from the description of the root groups of $G$ in~\cite{steinberg:endomorphisms}*{\S8.2(2$''''$)}. \end{proof}

-If $\Gamma$ consists of inner automorphisms, then $\Gamma$ is a subgroup of $\tilde{B}_\bullet$, and is thus solvable.
-On the other hand, suppose $\Gamma \subseteq \prod\Gamma_j$.
-Recall that all connected Dynkin diagrams have solvable symmetry groups.
-Thus, once again, $\Gamma$ is solvable. \end{proof}